Zackkkliu/sta141a/README.md

 * Final_Project - Image Classification

-ps: Reports for HW1 and HW2 is missing.
+PS: Reports for HW1 and HW2 is missing.